 It’s not the most exciting topic in the world, but it’s a question I’m often asked!
 There are a vast amount of products on the market that promise to keep your loo smelling fresh and clean.
 However, without the correct tools and technique, your toilet can harbor up to 50 bacteria per square inch and three times as many bacteria on the bathroom floor!
 This post will discuss how to clean a toilet without using a brush or bleach.

-For many years my cleaning company cleaned end of tenancy properties, so you can imagine some of the toilets I’ve had to clean.
-Some toilets should have had a flame thrower rather than a cleaner to get them spotless! on each of these properties, we cleaned we brought the toilets back to new without using a toilet brush or bleach.
+For many years my cleaning company cleaned end-of-tenancy properties, so you can imagine some of the toilets I’ve had to clean.
+Some toilets should have had a flame thrower rather than a cleaner to get them spotless!
+On each of these properties we cleaned, we brought the toilets back to new without using a toilet brush or bleach.
 In this post, I’m going to show you how!